 Picnic on the Margitsziget (Margaret Island)

-If you are wondering what to do in Budapest in 3 days, you should consider Margaret Island, located on the Danube river, which is the hidden gem of Budapest.
+If you are wondering what are the most romantic things to do in Budapest, you should consider Margaret Island, located on the Danube river, which is the hidden gem of Budapest.
 According to the locals, it’s the most romantic place in the city.
 The island is peaceful and tranquil.
 It’s great to go all year round and it’s a perfect idea for a Budapest day trip.
 If you are visiting Hungary in the winter, the picnic may be difficult to organize.
 However, walking around the island is just as romantic.

 #2 Romantic Budapest holidays